cbeck88/visit_struct/README.md

 Here, the macro `VISITABLE_STRUCT` defines overloads of `visit_struct::apply_visitor` for your structure.

+These two things, the macro `VISITABLE_STRUCT` and the function `visit_struct::apply_visitor`, are basically the whole library.

 A nice feature of `visit_struct` is that `apply_visitor` always respects the C++11 value category of it's arguments.
 That is, if `my_struct` is a const l-value reference, non-const l-value reference, or r-value